torquebox/torquebox.org/drafts/transactions.md

 [docs][rails].

-Typically, [XA datasources are configured][jbossds] in non-standard, often complicated ways involving XML and direct manipulation of jar files.
-These datasources are then bound to a logical name in a JNDI naming service, and the [ar-jdbc] adapter supports referring to that JNDI name in your `database.yml`.
+Typically, [XA datasources are configured][jbossds] in non-standard, often complicated ways involving XML and occasional jar file manipulation.
+These datasources are then bound to a logical name in a JNDI naming service, to which your application refers at runtime.
+The [ar-jdbc] adapter supports putting that JNDI name in your Rails `database.yml` config file.

 But that's gross.

-Further, that JNDI name won't work for your database migrations, since you'll be running those outside of TorqueBox, hence you'll have no JNDI.
-Frankly, we'd rather you not even know how to spell JNDI.
+Referring to a JNDI name makes your app dependent on a JNDI service, which is fine when your app is running inside TorqueBox, but it breaks your ability to run database migrations, the `rails console`, or anything else you might do *outside* of TorqueBox.

-So TorqueBox creates those XA datasources for you automatically when your app deploys, using the conventional [ar-jdbc] config in your `database.yml`, which just so happens to work perfectly well for your migrations, too.
+So TorqueBox creates those XA datasources for you automatically when your app deploys, using conventional [ar-jdbc] settings in your `database.yml`.

 Bottom line: no extra configuration is required.